dfcastellanos/MEPLS/doc/tutorial/step3.md

 Now, we start the main simulation loop, in which the evolution of the system takes place.
 We will simulate until the externally applied strain reaches a target value of 5%.
-In each iteration, we will print the value of the applied strain and the external stress, whose values can be accessed using the `macrostate` member of the system:
+In each iteration, we will print the value of the applied strain and the external stress, whose values can be accessed using the @ref mepls::system::System<dim>::macrostate member of the system:

 ```cpp
    // main simulation loop till 5% applied shear strain (epsilon_xy, not gamma)